 - The Israeli military takes this to an extreme by trading important prisoners for its soldiers be they dead or alive.
 For example, captured soldier Gilad Shalit was eventually returned to Israel in exchange for over a thousand prisoners, almost three hundred of whom had been serving life sentences for terrorism offences.

 - After the Oklahoma City Federal Building bombing, the rescue workers in the area of the building housing the US Marine Corps Recruiting Office happened to be either active duty or Reserve Marines.
 The bodies of Captain Randolph Guzman and Sergeant Benjamin Davis were recovered by them, and as they removed the bodies from the scene, everyone fell silent, because (in the words of one witness) "The Marines were bringing out their own."
 And every year, one Marine officer and one Marine NCO in dress blues leave a wreath at the site.
-Gives me a bit of the watery eye, it does.

 - In the Battle of Mogadishu (made famous in Black Hawk Down), following this policy resulted in many casualties.

-- Many terrorist organizations are aware of this trope about the U.S and that is of the reasons why the U.S. are normally wary in sending ground troops into a foreign land, unless there's no other choice.
+- Many terrorist organizations are aware of this trope about the U.S and that is of the reasons why the U.S. are normally wary in sending ground troops into a foreign land unless there's no other choice.

 - Hideaki Akaiwa was at work on March 11th, 2011 when the 2011 Earthquake and Tsunami hit his city of Ishinomaki, Japan.
 His wife of twenty years was trapped in their home under the waves, and rescue workers could not get to her.
 Rather than just give in to fate, Hideaki somehow managed to get a SCUBA kit and dove into the raging waters of the tsunami to rescue her.
-Navigating through the waters and dodging numerous obstacles including cars, downed power lines and houses getting swept away in the current, he managed to find his home and his wife.
+Navigating through the waters and dodging numerous obstacles including cars, downed power lines, and houses getting swept away in the current, he managed to find his home and his wife.
 She was alive, and thanks to Hideaki was rescued.
 This alone is impressive, but when his mother was declared missing, he did it again and saved her.
-And for the duration of the disaster, he went out on his bicycle alone with a folding knife, a few bottles of water, his SCUBA gear and gave help wherever he could.
+And for the duration of the disaster, he went out on his bicycle alone with a folding knife, a few bottles of water, his SCUBA gear, and gave help wherever he could.
 He was named Badass of the Week for that.

 - Medal of Honor recipient Roy P. Benavidez rescued thirteen men from a battalion of North Vietnamese soldiers, including running over to a downed Huey helicopter and physically carrying the crew to another helicopter, and directing airstrikes while his eyes were blinded with the blood pouring into them.
 Did I mention he was only carrying a knife?
 He received thirty-seven wounds from bullets, bayonets and grenade blasts in the process, his guts were hanging out, and was placed in a body bag after the battle, and had the strength to spit in the doctor's face when declared a goner.
 He lived.
 Here is a condensed summary of the story: video, and here is the Medal of Honor citation.